eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-op>
 ```

+The global cycle's increment ends.
+The end of the increment is recorded with `<gc-end>` and provides another snapshot of memory allocation on the heap, similar to `<gc-start>`.

 ```xml
 <gc-end id="2020" type="global garbage collect" contextid="2003" durationms="1126.788" usertimems="7971.788" systemtimems="1.000" stalltimems="1016.256" timestamp="2021-03-05T12:16:44.237" activeThreads="8">
   <mem-info id="2021" free="1572864" total="838860800" percent="0">